Silver-Swan/Metis_Project_EDA/WTWY Project/proposal_for_WomenTechWomenYes.md

-# Effective Locations and Time for Collecting Emails
+# Effective Locations and Times for Collecting Emails

 The initial plan is to present what subway station and time or times of day are going to be optimal for gathering people's info to support WomenTechWomenYes.